vazco/meteor-universe-i18n/README.md

 - Locales and currency data have been removed.
 That means, the following functions are no longer available: `parseNumber`, `getLanguages`, `getCurrencyCodes`, `getCurrencySymbol`, `getLanguageName`, `getLanguageNativeName` and `isRTL`.
 If your app needs them, check if the [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) suits your needs.
 If not, copy the values you need from [v1 source](https://github.com/vazco/meteor-universe-i18n/tree/v1.32.5)
 - The `_purify` option has been removed, as it wasn't working on the server anyway.
 For detailed explanation and an alternative, see [this comment](https://github.com/vazco/meteor-universe-i18n/issues/144#issuecomment-1006522371)
 - Both `createTranslator` and `createReactiveTranslator` have been removed.
-If your project is using them, simply create your own helpers on top of `getTranslation`
+If your project is using them, simply create your own helpers on top of `getTranslation`.
+You can copy or modify implementation from the [v1 source](https://github.com/vazco/meteor-universe-i18n/blob/967d45046fe8c401b40de7c8941d1771b5307e9a/source/common.ts#L231-L265).
 - The built-in React integration is no longer there, i.e., both `createComponent` and `getRefreshMixin` functions have been removed.
 Refer to the [Integration with React](#integration-with-react) section for details.
 - The Blaze integration package ([universe-i18n-blaze](https://github.com/vazco/universe-i18n-blaze)) is deprecated.
 Refer to the [Integration with Blaze](#integration-with-blaze) section for details.